kitsplit/handbook/Benefits and Perks/Continuing Education Gear Etc.md

 ## Transportation Benefits

-Every employee has commuter benefits via WageWorks, where you can by train tickets, subway passes etc pre-tax and save a significant percentage on your transportation costs.
+Every employee has commuter benefits via WageWorks: employees can use tax-free funds to pay for parking and public transportation such as train, subway, bus, ferry, trolley, or vanpool-as part of their daily commute to work, and save a significant percentage on your transportation costs.
 Additionally, we offer free Citibike membership.
 See Justworks to enroll in in either or both of these benefits.

 ## Camera Gear Budget